bob-hanson/slick-engines/README.md

 The biggest difference here is your new Engine gets added to the {{EmberApp}}/lib dir.
 Most of the rest remains the same.

-### Create Routeless Engine
+## Create Routeless Engine

-Routeless Engines are for Isolated pieces of your app that you may not need to be routed.
-In this example Ive added a dummy chat engine.
+Routeless Engines are for isolated pieces of your app that you may not need to be routed and that can be lazily loaded.
+In this example we've added a dummy chat engine.
 It gets mounted in the {{EmberApp}} application template and becomes available to all routed templates.

-To Mount one you simply add a {{mount ...}} to you template where you want the Engine injected.
+To mount one you simply add a {{mount ...}} to you template where you want the Engine injected.

 ```
 // {{EmberApp}}/application.hbs